-Our second article highlights the completion of our Urban Edge Condominiums project located in the Hillcrest Neighborhood of the City of San Diego.
+Our second article highlights the completion of our Urban Edge Condominiums project located in the Hillcrest neighborhood of the City of San Diego.
 This project is probably around the umpteenth project we have built for the Horine Group out of Carmel Valley.
-While this project had it’s share of issues, the finish product will add a very urban contemporary designed structure to the skyline of Hillcrest.
-The 4 story condominium project has 5 units, each with it’s own roof deck (5th Story) that has a 360 degree spectacular view of downtown San Diego, Point Loma & Mission Bay.
+While this project had its share of issues, the finished product will add a very urban contemporary designed structure to the skyline of Hillcrest.
+The 4 story condominium project has 5 units, each with its own roof deck (5th Story) that has a 360-degree spectacular view of downtown San Diego, Point Loma & Mission Bay.
 Kudos go to our newest employee Robert Veague for powering this project across the finish line.
 Also on the project team were Dennis Dizon, Dan Poulton, Ruben Bravo, Molly Watson, Billy Bagby & Obhi Dewan.
 Great job to our project team for completing this challenging project.

 Thank you for all of your comments and suggestions for our newsletter over the years.
 We truly try to incorporate the best of the remarks into our periodical.
 You can always click on my name and email me at Jody James Watkins with any observations or critiques.

 Jody James Watkins

 WATKINS LANDMARK CONSTRUCTION